-After Theorem 7.23, to classify the simple algebras over F, it remains to classify the division algebras over F.
+After Theorem 7.25, to classify the simple algebras over F, it remains to classify the division algebras over F.

-PROPOSITION 7.29 When F is algebraically closed, the only division algebra over F is F itself.
+PROPOSITION 7.31 The only division algebra over an algebraically closed field F is F itself.

 PROOF.
-Let D be division algebra over F. For any $\alpha \in D$, the F-subalgebra $F[\alpha]$ of D generated by α is a field (because it is an integral domain of finite degree over F).
-Therefore $\alpha \in F$.
+Let D be division algebra over F. For any element α of D, the F-subalgebra $F[\alpha]$ of D generated by α is a field because it is an integral domain of finite degree over F. As F is algebraically closed, $\alpha \in F$.

-ASIDE 7.30 The classification of the isomorphism classes of division algebras over a field F is one the most difficult and interesting problems in algebra and number theory.
-For $F = \mathbb{R}$, the only division algebra is the usual quaternion algebra.
-For F finite, the only division algebra with centre F is F itself (theorem of Wedderburn).
+7.32 The classification of the isomorphism classes of division algebras over a field F is one the most difficult and interesting problems in algebra and number theory.
+It is well beyond the scope of these notes.

+For $F = \mathbb{R}$, the only division algebra $\neq \mathbb{R}$ is the usual quaternion algebra (7.20).
+All finite division algebras are commutative (theorem of Wedderburn).

-A division algebra over F whose centre is F is said to be central (formerly normal).
-Brauer showed that the set of isomorphism classes of central division algebras over a field form a group, called (by Hasse and Noether) the Brauer group1 of the field.
-The statements in the last paragraph show that the Brauer groups of algebraically closed fields and finite fields are zero, and the Brauer group of \mathbb{R} has order 2.
-The Brauer groups of \mathbb{Q} and its finite extensions were computed by Albert, Brauer, Hasse, and Noether in the 1930s as a consequence of class field theory.
+A division algebra over F is said to be central if its centre is F. Brauer showed that the set of isomorphism classes of central division algebras over a field F can be made into a group, now called the Brauer group of F. The tensor product $D \otimes_F D'$ of two central simple algebras over F is again a central simple algebra over F, and hence is isomorphic to $M_r(D'')$ for some central simple algebra D''.
+Define

+This product is associative because of the associativity of tensor products, the isomorphism class of F is an identity element, and $[D^{\text{opp}}]$ is an inverse for [D].
+The above remarks show that the Brauer group is zero if F is algebraically closed or finite, and of order 2 if $F = \mathbb{R}$.
+The Brauer groups of \mathbb{Q} and its finite extensions were computed by Albert, Brauer, Hasse, and Noether in the 1930s as part of class field theory (see CFT).